 Research Topic: "The Quest for Precision in Western Cartography.
 Market behaviour, information diffusion and the impact of technological change, 1650-1950"

 Supervisor: Professor Eric Chaney

-Giovanni is an economic historian with an interest in Modern History, the History of Technology, and the role of ideas and institutions in shaping growth.
+Giovanni is an economic historian with an interest in Modern European History, the History of Technology, and the role of information and cultural ideas in shaping the long term trajectory of societies.
 His DPhil project explores cartography in its “technological” dimension, with attention to the important years of the late 17th and the 18th century, and will resort to modern image-analysis techniques to study precision in a non-ambiguous way on a large dataset of digitised maps.
 To this end, he is applying a mix of methodologies borrowed from Computer Science and Geometry, something that places his research in the exciting area of the Digital Humanities.